iotorlabs/iotor/docs/COMMANDS.md

 When `--save` flag is used, all additional endpoint are saved to `dependencies` in `library.json`.

-ano recommends to always use `--save` flag to achieve reproducible installs between machines.
+racoon recommends to always use `--save` flag to achieve reproducible installs between machines.

 Endpoints can have multiple forms: